brian6484/brian6484.github.io/_posts/java/2022-12-10-javathread.md

 ## Process
 <img src="/assets/images/posts/java/Thread/process1.png" title="제목" alt="아무거나" width="400"/>
-An instance of program is loaded into memory and runs.
+It is an instance of program is loaded into memory and runs.
+It is a unit of work that allocates system resources from OS.
 Each process is allocated an independent memory area (code,data, stack,heap) and has at least 1 thread (main thread).
-Each process also runs in a separate address space so to access variables, etc they need to *communicate*
+Each process also runs in a separate address space so to access variables, etc, they need to *communicate*

 ## Thread
-A unit of multiple flows runs within a process.
-It is a unit of execution that uses the resources allocated to process.
+A unit of multiple execution flows runs within a process.
+It is a unit of execution that uses the resources allocated to a given process.

-Difference between process is that each thread is given only a separate stack within the process.
+Difference between process and thread is that each thread is given only a separate stack within the process.
 Code, data and heap space are shared.
+So multiple processes can be executed can be executed simultaneously while sharing resources in 1 process

 ## Multi-process
 A single application consists of multiple processes.